deloachtech/alerts/README.md

 }
 ```

+### Configuration

 Create a configuration of alerts to provide the alert manager.
 The array keys are the FQCN of the alert class.
-The array values are any data you want passed back to the alert for processing.
+The array values are any extra data you want passed back to the alert for processing.

 ```php
 // config\alerts.php